Childhood & Early Life

 The following year, he was Tonto in 'The Lone Ranger' opposite Armie Hammer.
 Also in 2013, he made a cameo appearance in 'Lucky Them' before moving on to his role as Dr. Will Caster in science fiction movie 'Transcendence'.

-Depp reprises his role as the Mad Hatter in 'Alice Through the Looking Glass', set for a 2016 release.
+Depp reprised his role as the Mad Hatter in 'Alice Through the Looking Glass', that was released in 2016.

-He'll suit up again as Captain Jack Sparrow in 'Pirates of the Caribbean: Dead Men Tell No Tales', set to hit theaters in 2017.
+He suited up again as Captain Jack Sparrow in 'Pirates of the Caribbean: Dead Men Tell No Tales.'

 Continue Reading Below